MicrosoftDocs/microsoft-365-docs/microsoft-365/scheduler/scheduler-faqs.md

 ---
 # Scheduler for Microsoft 365 FAQs

-**Question:** How does Scheduler integrate with other Cortana features, such as Cortana for Windows, Daily Briefing Email and Play My Emails?</br>
+**Question:** How does Scheduler integrate with other Cortana features, such as Cortana for Windows, Daily Briefing Email, and Play My Emails?</br>
 Scheduler is an independent service from other Cortana features.
 Other Cortana features can be disabled at the tenant level, and Scheduler can still be enabled by using the cortana@yourdomain.com email address.
 Currently, users can only interact with Scheduler via email.

 **Question:** Does this work only with Outlook?
 Are other email products supported?</br>